 Venture out of Havana and you’ll find countless cobbled towns with vibrant casas particulares (private homestays) and a fascinating fusion of Caribbean and Latin cultures.
 Head west to rural Viñales, where you can tour the famous tobacco farms, sip mojitos and salsa the night away, or kick back on the white-sand beaches of Varadero.
 Visit with an open mind and you’re bound to be blown away.

 Visiting Havana won’t be the same without some of these quintessential experiences Havana is no longer an off-the-beaten destination but a travel hotspot that’s become incredibly popular since its borders were opened in 2015.
-Whether it’s the allure of the city’s stunning colonial architecture a...Read more
+Whether it’s the allure of the city’s stunning colonial architecture and the charm of the old...Read more

 So much more than just rice and beans, Cuban cuisine holds a rich mix of culinary influences and flavours A blend of Spanish, Native American, African and Caribbean cuisine, Cuba’s culinary offerings promise strong, often non-spicy flavours using the holy trinity of onion, garlic and green pepper.
-While there&rsq...Read more
+While there’s a relia...Read more

 Caribbean Cuba has mystified travellers for decades with its lively culture and geopolitics – here’s everything you need to know about planning your trip of a lifetime For so long, timeworn Cuba was reserved for the most adventurous travellers.
-Its cities were shrouded in mystery and its cobbled, col...Read more
+Its cities were shrouded in mystery and its cobbled, colonial towns were...Read more